xyngular/py-xinject/README.md

 Resources into another unit-test.

 This use useful when session/clients needs to be created after a mock installed.
-So if code-base uses Resource  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
+So if code-base uses Dependency  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
 While at the same time the code in prod/deployed code it will just use a shared session that sticks around  between lambda runs, etc. (which is what you want to happen in deployed code).